EM-87/Paint-Studio-64/README.md

 ![Paint Studio 64 Header](PS64.webp)

 An advanced (yet retro-inspired) paint and drawing application targeting the Nintendo 64 platform.
-This toolset demonstrates how far we can push the N64 hardware for creative purposes—without relying on modern AI or PNG export features.
+This toolset demonstrates how far we can push the N64 hardware for creative purposes.

 ---